Shari Lewis: Career

 In 1961, she played title character Dulie Hudson in Watching Out for Dulie, a United States Steel Hour production.
 She occasionally guest-starred in TV shows such as Car 54, Where Are You?, The Man from U.N.C.L.E., and Love, American Style.

 From the late 1960s until the early 1980s, she appeared in a number of British shows, such as the Val Doonican Show and the Royal Variety Performance.
 In 1975, Lewis briefly hosted another, syndicated puppet show called The Shari Show.
 In 1992, her show Lamb Chop's Play-Along began a five-year run on PBS, created as an audience participation "anti-couch potato" show.

 When Lamb Chop's Play-Along ended, Lewis and her husband Jeremy Tarcher created The Charlie Horse Music Pizza.
 A third of elementary schools were skipping music classes from their curriculum at the time, and Lewis and Tarcher felt they could introduce children to music through the show.

 The faith-based video Lamb Chop's Special Chanukah was released in 1996 and received the Parents' Choice Award of the year.
 Lewis and Lamb Chop both appeared in a commercial for PrimeStar in 1997.
 When Lewis appeared before Congress in 1993 to testify in favor of protections for children's television, Lamb Chop gained permission to speak.
-An accomplished musician, she conducted major symphonies in the United States, Japan, and Canada.
+An accomplished musician, Lewis conducted major symphonies in the United States, Japan, and Canada.
 She wrote many books and produced 17 home videos.

 Lewis's other work included providing the voice of Princess Nida in the cartoon segment Arabian Knights, part of the 1968 series The Banana Splits Adventure Hour.
 Her other voice work in animation includes Famous Studios' Honey Halfwitch theatrical cartoon shorts.
 Lewis voices the title character as well as her Cousin Maggie.

 With her husband, Jeremy Tarcher, she co-wrote an episode for the original series of Star Trek, "The Lights of Zetar" (1969).
 Lewis wrote over 60 books for children.

 Personal life

-Lewis kept her surname from her first marriage to Stan Lewis (1932-1958).
+Lewis kept her surname from her first marriage to Stan Lewis (1932–1968).
 Her second husband was publisher Jeremy Tarcher (1932–2015), a brother of novelist Judith Krantz.
 Lewis met Tarcher on the set of a radio show; they married a year later.
 They had a daughter, Mallory Tarcher.